tylernwatson/fraud-detection-case-study/instructions.md

 ### Step 8: Deploy!

-* Set up AWS instance
+* Set up AWS instance (optional; you may deploy locally)
 * Set up environment on your EC2 instance
 * Push your code to github
 * SSH into the instance and clone your repo
-* Run Flask app on instance (make sure you update the register code with your updated ip and port)
+* Run Flask app on instance and collect data
 * Make it work (debug, debug, debug)
 * Profit